Drenight/MIT6.824/RAFT_notes.md

   - if leader crashes just before commit, then the last entry must have been received in majority, and the next leader will have that entry

 > However, a leader cannot immediately conclude that an entry from a previous term is **committed** once it is stored on a majority of servers.
+   - Paper Figure 8, old term may be covered

    <span style="background-color: #FFFF00">
    This "committed" focus on the meaning of "durable", not means "being done"